 America, across large distances, from NY to Wichita to Chicago.
 When Neal’s flight gets rerouted to Wichita this is funny because it’s pretty much as far away as you can get from Chicago while not actually leaving the country.

 But within that vast space there are a number of very small spaces which feel claustrophobic – a plane, a train, and a succession of automobiles.
-This throws the hero and antagonist together.
+This throws the everyman character and his opponent together.

-The unpleasant storyworld Neal is in is contrasted with the peacefulness of his own nice home where his wife is waiting for him with his children.
+Neal’s unpleasant storyworld Neal provides contrast against the peacefulness of his warm, cosy home where his wife is waiting for him with his children.
 We see how out-of-place Neal is in contrast with Del, who has friends all over the place and can better gauge the appropriate song to sing on the bus.

 Neal waits for a cab in NYC, as just one of many people just like him, we are shown.